declann/calculang-example-repl-repo/README.md

 When I create a script to run models, we can track results in similar way.

-This gives us a nice, controlled enviornment, without reinventing the wheel, using existing proven/best-practice developer tooling.
+This gives us a nice, controlled enviornment, without reinventing the wheel, using existing proven/best-practice tooling.

 TODO: tidy this up (better commit messages), setup run scripts, and move to calculang org (and restart using main branch)